Conventional Versus FHA Loan And Which Loan Program Is Best

 Under HUD Guidelines, non occupant co-borrowers can be added to the main borrower to qualify for income for those that have high debt to income ratios.
 However, under HUD Guidelines, non-occupant co-borrowers need to be related to the main borrower by law, marriage, blood for 3.5% down payment FHA Loans.

 If the non-occupant co-borrower is not related to the main borrower by law, marriage, blood, then the home buyer can still add them but 25% down payment is required versus 3.5%.

 Conforming Guidelines On Non-Occupant Co-Borrowers

 Conventional Loans allows the main borrower to add non-occupant co-borrowers.

-- Maximum debt to income ratio requirements on conventional loans is 50%
+- The maximum debt to income ratio requirement on conventional loans is 50%.

-- There is no front end debt to income ratio requirements on conventional loans
+- There are no front-end debt-to-income ratio requirements on conventional loans.

 Private Mortgage Insurance Versus FHA Mortgage Insurance Premium